PolySync/oscc/README.md

 Our [Wiki](https://github.com/PolySync/OSCC/wiki) is in the process of being updated to reflect the new changes, but contains a bunch of valuable information to help you get started in understanding the details of the system.

+**DriveKit:** If you're looking for a turn-key solution, we offer a commercially-supported vehicle control interface called DriveKit.
+DriveKit is a complete system for by-wire control of Kia Soul EV and Kia Niro Hybrid vehicles.
+It includes an integrated control module, automotive-grade wiring harnesses, e-stop switch, and additional vehicle control features –– plus it installs in under an hour. **Visit https://polysync.io/drivekit/ for more information.**

 # Versions

 New versions of the API and the firmware are released periodically as new features are added and bugs are